Zeninari/Simple-TCU-Presence-Maker/source/Notes.md

 # TCU Status Presence Maker – User Guide

 ⚠️ **IMPORTANT:** You need to create your own Discord bot and enter its details in the `config.json` file before running this program.
+**NOTE:** The script requires the OG HUD to function — it will not work otherwise.

 ---